 Sunday Prayer and Dinner

-Every Sunday and Monday at both of our Dorothy Day House locations we host fellowship opportunities for volunteers and families to gather around the table and share a dessert or a meal together.
+Every Sunday at each of our Dorothy Day House locations we host fellowship opportunities for volunteers and families to gather around the table and share a meal together.
 This type of event is best suited for individuals, small groups, or families.
-Volunteers are asked to bring a simple dessert if it is a Sunday or a simple kid friendly meal if it is Monday.
-Sign up on the Volunteer Compass website using the links below, wait for confirmation, and then you will receive an email a week before the event to let you know which location you will be going to, how many people to prepare for, and any allergies to be aware of.
+Volunteers are asked to bring a simple kid friendly meal for the families and themselves to share.
+Sign up on the Volunteer Compass website using the link below, wait for confirmation, and then you will receive an email a week before the event to let you know which location you will be going to, how many people to prepare for, and any allergies to be aware of.

 How to Become a Volunteer

 Thank you so much for your interest in volunteering for the Dorothy Day House of Hospitality.
 It is the generosity of people like you that allow us to continue keeping homeless families together.
 Below you’ll find a brief description of the process of becoming a DDH volunteer, and then some short descriptions of the various jobs available.
 In addition, we are happy to sign student community service forms or other forms of service documentation.
 Just ask!

 Fill out the Volunteer Application below.